 Day Of The Dead Activities

 Do you know what Day of the Dead is?
 If you have seen the movie Coco and would like to learn more about this beautiful celebration, keep on reading!
-To make this celebration more fun, we made beautiful printables with interesting Day of the Dead facts for kids!
+To make this celebration more fun, we made beautiful printables with interesting Day of the Dead facts for kids, so don't leave without checking them out.

 The Day of the Dead, called Día de Muertos in Spanish, is celebrated in Mexico and other parts of Latin America.
 And although it might sound like a sad day, it's nothing like that at all!